SiobhanCoady/ready-for-launch/README.md

 ## Getting Started
 1. Clone the repo
 2. Run "mongod"
-3. Navigate to project folder and run "yarn start" to start the server
+3. Navigate to project folder and run "npm start" to start the server
-4. Navigate to "client" folder and run "yarn start" to start the React app
+4. Navigate to "client" folder and run "npm start" to start the React app
 5. Sit back and read the schedule for the next 50 scheduled rocket launches